-- The various rudies attack using graffiti in the Jet Set Radio series.
+- The various rudies from the Jet Set Radio series attack using graffiti.

 - In Paper Mario: The Thousand-Year Door, the ability you get from the ruby star is literally called "Art Attack."
 The amount of damage it does depends on how many times you can draw circles around your opponent.